routechoices/gps-data-codec/README.md

 # Warning:
   - As this is for GPS data it also encodes time data, so it is not compatible with google polylines.
-  - Timestamp must be after 1st of January 2010, and the list must be sorted by increasing timestamps.
+  - The list of GPS points must be sorted by increasing timestamps.